saas786/obsidian-notes-1/HECO/Lockout Tagout.md

 1. Prepare for shutdown
 2. Shutdown the machine/equipment
 3. Isolate the machine/equipment
-	-	All energy-isolating devices needed to control the equipment must be physically located and put
+	-	All energy-isolating devices needed to control the equipment must be physically located and put into a "safe" or "off" or "closed" position
--	Apply the LOTO device
+4. Apply the LOTO device
+	-	Each lockout device needs to be affixed so that it holds the energy-isolating device in a "safe" or "off" position
 5. Release the stored energy
 6. Verify the isolation

-##
+## Remove Lockout